pauliceia/vgiws/doc/api/temporal_columns.md

 ### DELETE

-A temporal columns is automatically removed when a layer is deleted.
+A temporal column is removed automatically when the layer is deleted.